Top of the page

 The tube is called a catheter.
 It contains a tiny uninflated balloon.
 The doctor moves the catheter through the blood vessel to the heart.
 The doctor feeds the balloon into the valve and then inflates it for a short time to stretch open the valve.

-Your baby may need open-heart surgery to repair or replace the valve.
+Sometimes surgery is done to repair or replace the valve.

 Go to https://www.healthwise.net/patientEd

-Enter W687 in the search box to learn more about "Learning About Aortic Valve Stenosis in Newborns."
+Enter W687 in the search box to learn more about "Learning About Severe Aortic Valve Stenosis in Newborns".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.